Sayama0310/YuseiSayama/README.md

 - 👀 I’m interested in Machine Learning.
 - 🌱 I’m currently learning to compose music with AI.
+- 🎓 My master's degree is in mathematics, and I studied algebraic geometry.
+- 😍 I do love MUSIC!!

 <!---
 YuseiSayama/c is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.